Xarelto is a prescription medication that’s used for the following purposes in adults:

 - to prevent DVT and PE after hip or knee replacement surgery

-- to prevent venous thromboembolism (VTE), another type of blood clot in a deep vein, in people hospitalized for an illness
+- to prevent venous thromboembolism (VTE), a blood clot that starts in a vein, in people hospitalized for an illness

 - to help lower the risk of blood clots and stroke in people with atrial fibrillation (AFib) that isn’t caused by a heart valve problem